han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 We want to codebase to be able to explain itself, and if necessary have documentation to do so.

-Once we have understood those concepts, we can try apply them.
-When designing software and writing code, we can be more concious of these 3 symptoms and 2 causes, and strive to make decisions that minimize them

 One thing I have is to make things explicit.

+Making code more obvious is talked in the book.
+There is no silver bullet, but the author does share some suggestions.

 ### Interface, information hiding, deep modules

 Let's summarize the what is an interface and what is an implementation.

 * For a Web API
-  * the API doc is the interface (for example Open API doc).
+  * The interface is the API specification and documentation (an Open API doc for example).
-  * The implemetnation is the the backend code.
-API documentation is part of the interface.
+  * The implemetnation is the the backend code
 * For a function
-  * the Function parameters/arguments and return type is the interface.
+  * The interface is the function parameter types and return type
-  * The imlementation is the content of the functions.
+  * The implementation is the content of the functions, the code that is run when the function is invoked
 * For a class

-Function comments are part of the interface.
+  * The interface is all the public methods and properties
+  * The implementation is the actual content of the methods

 > It’s more important for a module to have a simple interface than a simple implementation